 - Leafy greens

 Fermenting is one of my favorite ways to preserve.
-I don’t just preserve stuff on the list above, but many vegetables too!
+I don't just preserve stuff on the list above, but many vegetables too!
 Two of my favorite things to ferment are bell peppers and garlic.
 They are so good.
-Leafy green do not ferment well however.
+Leafy greens don't ferment well, however.
 I am sure they would be great canned if you can find a reputable recipe to follow.
-Canning items is tricky, finding reputable recipe is important because if done incorrectly, they can harbor a dangerous bacteria called botulism.
+Canning items is tricky, finding a reputable recipe is important because if done incorrectly, they can harbor a dangerous bacteria called botulism.

 I also have a Pantry Guide!
-You might like to read that one too if you are looking for more tips and tricks for storing food in the pantry.
+You might like to read that one too if you're looking for more tips and tricks for storing food in the pantry.